Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Also your grandson must have had an ISP or IEP done somewhere along the line.
 Take this to a local tech college and there are stream lined areas for specialists in staff to deal with specialists in students.
 Been there, done that.

 I think I'd try to find a position for him with the government.
 I know the federal government has to have a certain number of disabled employees on staff.
 Where I live there is a federal munitions factory as well as a fort where they make electronic components for the federal government.
-Most of the employees at both places are civilians.

 My 3nd choice would be a state or county government position in his field.